Is san diego cheap or expensive?

 We must pay a little more for food and food (109.7 in San Diego and 104.1 in Los Angeles).
 All in all, Los Angeles is 9.9% more expensive than San Diego.
 San Diego is one of the least affordable areas in the country, where housing, gas prices, utilities and other costs are of concern.
 Housing in San Diego isn't cheap.

 In fact, the uninitiated can experience a shock at first sight when it comes to home prices.
 Overall, housing costs are a whopping 115.6 percent higher than the national average.
 This is only slightly lower than housing costs in Los Angeles and Orange County, and considerably higher than in most California cities.
-It was crazy that caused many people to pay thousands of dollars in mortgage interest over several years.
+San Diego is a wonderful place to live if you like warm beaches, mild climates, good food and a lively nightclub scene.

 Leave Message